 In 2018, the Japanese engineering group Shimizu Corporation, working with Vietnamese military, built a plant for the treatment of soil polluted by Agent Orange.

-In 2018, the construction ministry said the country's water supply, and drainage industry had been applying hi-tech methods and information technology (IT) to sanitation issues but faced problems like limited funding, climate change, and pollution.
+In 2018, the construction ministry said that the country's water supply, and drainage industry had been applying hi-tech methods and information technology (IT) to sanitation issues but faced problems like limited funding, climate change, and pollution.

 According to the General Statistics Office of Vietnam in 2019, Buddhists account for 4.79% of the total population, Catholics 6.1%, Protestants 1.0%, Hoahao Buddhists 1.02%, and Caodaism followers 0.58%.

-In 2019, Vietnam had a Forest Landscape Integrity Index mean score of 5.35/10, ranking it 104th globally out of 172 countries.
+In 2019, Vietnam's Forest Landscape Integrity Index mean score was 5.35/10, ranking it 104th globally out of 172 countries.

-In 2019, the number of people living in urbanised areas in Vietnam was 33,122,548, with an urbanisation rate of 34.4% according to the 2019 census.
+In 2019, the number of people who lived in urbanised areas in Vietnam was 33,122,548 people (with the urbanisation rate at 34.4%).

 As of 2021, the population of Vietnam stands at approximately 97.5 million people.